 Single-use disposable textiles are manufactured in a sterile environment and packed in PE bags, making it impossible for them to be exposed to any pathogens prior to the operation.

 It is a common belief that single-use, disposable textiles negatively affect the environment compared to reusable textiles.
 However, this is not truly the case when considering some points.

 Reusable linens consume approximately 4.5 times more resources than single-use disposable products, mainly because of the water needed for laundering.5 Chemicals used during the laundry process can also be harmful to the flora when expelled into the sewage system.
 In terms of fabric production, one study showed that both types of textiles have a similar impact on the environment.
 On the one hand, single-use garments’ main materials are man-made and produced with oil, which contributes to a reduction in natural resources.
 On the other hand, cotton harvesting for manufacturing reusable textiles usually requires the use of pesticides.

 Furthermore, the disposal of single-use products is a source of concern.
 But according to new research, there are many opportunities for long-term strategies and green initiatives with disposable textiles.
 One of them is the use of pelletised garment waste as a replacement for coal in power plants and other combustion applications.5

 Lint and Other Airborne Particles

-While it is virtually impossible to eliminate 100% of lint and other airborne particles, it is however possible to significantly reduce them.
-A study done in 2013 showed that single-use textiles made up of polypropylene worn during surgery had significantly lower colony-forming units than reusable textiles made of a mixed material cotton and polyester.4
+While it is impossible to eliminate 100 per cent of lint and other airborne particles, it is however possible to significantly reduce them.
+A study done in 2013 showed that single-use textiles made of polypropylene and worn during surgery had significantly lower colony-forming units than reusable textiles made of a mixed cotton and polyester material.4

 ¹ American Journal of Infection Control, Application of cost/benefit analysis for surgical gown and drape selection: A case study, available at: http://www.ajicjournal.org